xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh(dkulp) Add "Update" button to Color panel that will update just the palettes for the selected effects -- enh(dkulp) Reduce the number of wxString objects created during rendering.
+    -- enh(dkulp) Increase the range for the text movement to accomodate longer text -- enh(dkulp) Add "Update" button to Color panel that will update just the palettes for the selected effects -- enh(dkulp) Reduce the number of wxString objects created during rendering.
 Speeds up rendering of large LMS imports by 50% or so.
 4.2.23  Nov 18, 2015